 Canada is among the biggest countries in the world in terms of territory.
 The long distances and the hostile weather cripple some students' desires to learn an instrument such as the French horn, which might not be available in every province of the Canadian territory.

-Therefore, My Music Teachers Online was created to fill that gap with quality teachers that can transcend geographical limitations and pour all their talent, skills, and love for the instrument into the shape of lessons.
+Therefore, My Music Teachers Online was created to fill that gap with quality teachers who can transcend geographical limitations and pour all their talent, skills, and love for the instrument into the shape of lessons.
 Furthermore, the teachers' roster is very varied in terms of backgrounds and musical styles, so, as a student, you can find the perfect teacher for your needs, schedule, and budget.

 Furthermore, once you've settled on the teacher, all you need is your instrument and a device that can handle basic communication methods such as Skype, FaceTime, or Zoom to get started.
 In other words, you can have your lessons on any tablet, phone, or computer.